Sherri Papini Now: Where Is The Perfect Wife Criminal Today?

-Hulu's three-part documentary series Perfect Wife: The Mysterious Disappearance of Sherri Papini put the spotlight on Sherri Papini and her 2016 kidnapping hoax.
+Perfect Wife: The Mysterious Disappearance of Sherri Papini is Hulu's latest viral documentary crime series, this one puts the spotlight on Sherri Papini and her 2016 kidnapping hoax.

 Born on June 11, 1982, Sherri married her husband Keith Papini in October 2009 and had one son and one daughter together.